rsm-hcd/AndcultureCode.CSharp.Data.SqlServer/src/AndcultureCode.CSharp.Data.SqlServer/AndcultureCode.CSharp.Data.SqlServer.md

 Base class for migrations that have been flattened.
 Contains helper methods to validate if the flattened migration should run on a given database.

+TODO: Tests should be written for this class at some point, see Github issue here: https://github.com/AndcultureCode/AndcultureCode.CSharp.Data.SqlServer/issues/2

 <a name='P-AndcultureCode-CSharp-Data-SqlServer-Migrations-FlattenedMigration-Context'></a>
 ### Context `property`